carbon-design-system/carbon/packages/motion/README.md

 .my-custom-selector {
   // Supplies the standard easing curve, using the productive mode by default
-  transition-property: carbon--motion(standard);
+  transition-timing-function: carbon--motion(standard);
 }

 .my-custom-selector-v2 {
   // Supplies the standard easing curve, but with the expressive mode, on the
-  // transition-property property for this selector
+  // transition-timing-function property for this selector
   @include carbon--motion(standard, expressive);
 }
 ```